 AppSumoed: transforming subscriptions in lifetime deals

-AppSumo takes a company with a subscription revenue model, transforms it (only for its platform) in a lifetime deal, thus making it a no brainer for its audience to purchase the deal.
+AppSumo takes a company with a subscription revenue model and transforms it (only for its platform) into a lifetime deal, thus making it a no-brainer for its audience to purchase the deal.

 - Help you feature your product on deals platforms which can amplify it in a very short time frame.